Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Background

-\paragraph{LLM Quantization} Quantization reduces the numerical precision of neural network weights and activations, and is widely adopted in natural language processing to accelerate the inference of large language models and reduce memory consumption~\cite{zhu2024survey}.
+\paragraph{LLM Quantization} Quantization reduces the numerical precision of neural network weights and activations, and is widely adopted in natural language processing to accelerate the inference of LLMs and reduce memory consumption~\cite{zhu2024survey}.
 Compared to pruning and distillation, quantization preserves the original network topology, allowing LLMs to remain compatible with tensor-parallel execution and optimized matrix multiplication kernels~\cite{xiao2023smoothquant,chee2023quip,accelerate,frantar2025marlin}.
-Recent works on quantization have focused on post-training quantization methods that require only small calibration corpus, enabling practical model compression after pretraining while avoiding the high computational cost of full retraining~\cite{nagel2020up,hubara2021accurate}.
-Early work employs round-to-nearest (RTN) quantization with varying granularities for zero-point and scale computation.
+Early post-training quantization approaches employ round-to-nearest (RTN) methods with varying granularities for zero-point and scale computation~\citep{nagel2020up,hubara2021accurate}.
 LLM.int8() adopts channel-wise quantization~\cite{NEURIPS2022_c3ba4962}, while ZeroQuant~\cite{yao2022zeroquant} and AdaDim~\cite{heo2023rethinking} use group-wise channel quantization, which requires less storage for scale and zero-point values.
 However, both approaches lead to significant accuracy degradation at 4-bit precision~\cite{NEURIPS2022_c3ba4962}. \citet{frantar2022gptq} reformulate quantization as an optimization problem and introduce GPTQ, which compensates for quantization errors using the inverse Hessian matrix.
-Specifically,the weight reconstruction error is minimized on calibration data $\mX$ layer-wise: $\mW_{c} = \underset{\mW'}{\arg\min} \|\mW\mX - \mW' \mX\|_{2}^{2}, $ where $\mW_c$ denotes the matrix of quantized weights.
-This approach is inspired by \emph{Optimal Brain Damage}~\cite{lecun1989optimal}, which suggests that the impact of removing or modifying a parameter (saliency) can be estimated using the Hessian of the loss function without model retraining.
-Building on this principle, GPTQ applies compensation to remaining weights during quantization and achieves superior performance compared to RTN methods on zero-shot evaluation benchmarks for LLMs.
-However, because it optimizes only for reconstruction accuracy, GPTQ can unintentionally increase group‑targeting biases, which we aim to reduce with \textbf{Fair‑GPTQ}.
+This approach is inspired by {Optimal Brain Damage}~\cite{lecun1989optimal}, which suggests that the impact of removing or modifying a parameter can be estimated using the Hessian of the loss function without model retraining.
+Building on this principle, in GPTQ, compensation for the introduced compression error is applied to the remaining weights.
+This allows it to achieve superior performance compared to RTN methods on zero-shot evaluation benchmarks for LLMs. \paragraph{Social Biases and Stereotypes in LLMs} Recent work on social bias in LLMs addresses group‑agnostic and group‑specific biases, emphasizing the spread of stereotypes about protected groups \cite{caliskan2017semantics,davidson2019racial,omrani2023social}.
+Early works on bias mitigation and aligning representations include removing biased directions in embeddings \cite{bolukbasi2016man,manzini2019black,bordia2019identifying}, fine-tuning or continued pre-training on balanced counterfactual data \cite{zmigrod-etal-2019-counterfactual,steed2022upstream}, and projecting out biased subspaces from latent representations \cite{ravfogel2020null,liang-etal-2020-towards}. \citet{schick-etal-2021-self} have introduced \textsc{Self-Debias} approach that adjusts a pre-trained model’s output probabilities guided by a textual (prompted) description of the unwanted content.